Tom Dula: Military service

-Contrary to newspaper accounts at the time, Dula did not serve in Colonel Zebulon Vance's 26th North Carolina Infantry regiment.
-Also rumors that he "played the banjo" in the army band for Vance's benefit and entertained the colonel with his antics were false.
+Contrary to newspaper accounts at the time, Dula did not serve in Colonel Zebulon Vance's 26th North Carolina Infantry regiment, he had instead served in the 42nd North Carolina Infantry regiment, under Company K. Also, rumors that he "played the banjo" in the army band for Vance's benefit and entertained the colonel with his antics were false.
 These have often been cited as the reason that Vance was so quick to lead the defense during Dula's trial.

 Dula did not come through the war completely unscathed, as folklore, oral tradition, and some modern writers have claimed.
 He was wounded several times in battle.
 His brothers died in the war, leaving Tom as his mother's "sole remaining boy".

 Dula did sometimes use his musical talents in the army, and on one surviving muster roll he is listed as a "musician" and a "drummer".

 Murder of Laura Foster

-Anne Foster had married an older man, James Melton, who was a farmer, cobbler, and neighbor of both the Fosters and the Dulas.
+Anne Foster married an older man, James Melton, who was a farmer, cobbler, and neighbor of both the Fosters and the Dulas.
 Melton also served in the war, taking part in the Battle of Gettysburg.
 Both Melton and Dula were captured and sent to a northern prison camp.
 They were released after the war ended and returned home.
 Shortly after his return, Dula resumed his relationship with Anne.
 With a reputation as a libertine, it was not long before he began an intimate relationship with Laura Foster, Anne's cousin.
 Folklore has it that Laura became pregnant, and that she and Dula had decided to elope.
 On the morning she was to meet Dula, May 25, 1866, Laura quietly left her home and rode off on her father's horse.
 She was never seen alive again.

-No one really knows what happened that day, but many stories have grown that implicate Anne Melton.
+It is not truly known what happened that day, but many stories have grown that implicate Anne Melton.
 Some tales claim that Anne murdered Laura Foster because she was jealous that Dula was marrying her.
 These stories say that Dula suspected Anne had killed her, but he still loved Anne enough to take the blame himself.
 It was Anne's word that led to the discovery of Laura's body, leading to further suspicion of Anne's guilt.
 Anne's cousin, Pauline Foster, testified that Anne had taken her to the grave one night to make sure it was still well hidden.